24 Best Things to Do in Puebla, Mexico (+ Itinerary)

 I’m not.

-But because Puebla is so big and there’s not much travel information on the city, this bus tour is a good thing to do on your first day.
+But because Puebla is so big and there’s not much travel information in the city, this bus tour is a good thing to do on your first day.
 It’ll introduce you to neighborhoods that you never thought of visiting before.

 Unfortunately, there were no English audio guides.
 Only Spanish.